kaidez/kaidez.github.io/_posts/2017-03-08-web-developer-job.md

 <em><strong>UPDATE:</strong> In this post's previous version, I said that some developers told me they can do without preprocessors, and that I think this attitude weakens their employability.
 Both new AND old developers continue to tell me this and, frankly, it really ticks me off.
 I'm going to implement some tough-love here: all developers need CSS preprocessor skills...those without them are significantly less employable.</em>

 <h2>About those tech questions...</h2>
 The Zach Holman article discusses how interviewers at startups want interviewees to provide specific answers to "trick" questions.
-But a wrong answers doesn't mean that an experienced developer can't figure things out once they start working.
+But giving a wrong answer doesn't mean that an experienced developer can't figure things out once they start working.

 Holman's right: I once worked with two experienced developers that had to learn Ember from the ground up.
 They did this, got good with Ember over the course of a year and were STILL on Stack Overflow, looking for answers to Ember problems.

 They solved those problems.
-This is because web developers are "engineers" at their core, and solving problems is a key job characteristic of an engineer.
+This is because web developers are "engineers" at their core, and solving problems is a key job characteristic of any type of engineer.

 Both startups and traditional companies must put interview subjects through <em>some</em> sort of test to gauge their experience.
 But they may be kidding themselves when they pass on a candidate that gave a wrong answer to a trick question, and that happens frequently.